Hydrovolter/Portfolio/README.md

 - [hydrovolter.github.io/Portfolio/](https://hydrovolter.github.io/Portfolio) (this link does receive live/recent commits, however due to the image paths of the main repo, images may not load as intended)

 # TODO
+- add more games, replace games which buffer / are blocked

 - [ ] add blog post: trading strategy breakdown + background
 - [ ] star/favourite games feature
 - [x] random game button (for the indecisive)
-- [ ] light/dark mode toggle?
+~~- [ ] light/dark mode toggle?~~ I don't like dark mode + uniformity of the site and assets
 - [ ] recently played games
 - [ ] add home footer href on typing page
+- [ ] archive old blog + replace blog links with new ones
+- [ ] fix blog pages
+- [ ] fix movies docs
 - [ ] add animations to games carousel dots
 - [ ] make games carousel dots clickable (forwards + backwards)?
-- [ ] make arrows start disappear animation on click
+- [x] make arrows start disappear animation on click

 - [ ] add animation/buffer between dealt cards in card counter (in case the exact same cards come up twice in a row)
 - [ ] add blog post: how to card count